 *The NYU Polytechnic School of Engineering TOEFL institution code is 2668.

-Applicants may request a waiver of English language testing by submitting this form prior to the posted application deadline.
+Applicants may request a waiver of English Language Proficiency Testing by submitting this form prior to the posted application deadline.
 The request will be reviewed only after transcripts have been received.

-In certain cases, international graduate students may be required to attend an intensive English program at NYU’s American Language Institute (ALI) upon enrollment.
+In certain cases, international graduate students may be required to take an ESL (English as a Second Language) placement exam and, if necessary, attend an intensive English program at NYU’s American Language Institute (ALI) upon enrollment.
 Students may be required to attend this program while taking a reduced load of graduate academic courses.
 See here for more information on conditional admission for such students.

 Letters of Recommendation